Age: 75 Years

 - Like his father, Robert Mueller also attended Princeton University.

 - His mother, Alice C. Truesdale, was the daughter of Rail Road Executive William H. Truesdale.
-She had died a year before his father had died.
+She had died a year before his father’s death.

 - In 1968, he was enlisted in the United States Marine Corps.
 In an interview, he revealed that his decision of joining the Marine Corps was under the influence of his teammate David Spencer Hackett’s death in the Vietnam War.